bbiacora/Biosync/README.md

 - [x] As a user, I want to be able to **load the map of patients** from file when the program starts

 ## Instructions for Grader
-- You can **add** a patient by filling out the text fields in the 'Patient Registration' panel, clicking the 'Register' button, and then clicking the 'Update' button
+- You can **add** a patient by filling out the text fields in the `Patient Registration' panel, clicking the 'Register' button, and then clicking the 'Update' button
 - You can **remove** a patient by selecting (single click) a row on the table, clicking the 'Remove' button, and then clicking 'Ok' on the pop-up window
 - You can locate my **visual components** by:
-    - running Main, or
+    - running Main (or instead, BiosyncGUI if latest commit is downloaded)
     - double clicking a row on the table
 - You can trigger my **audio component** by:
-    - selecting (single click) a table row and clicking the 'Remove' button, or
+    - selecting (single click) a table row and clicking the 'Remove' button
     - entering an invalid input* the patient registration panel then clicking the register button
 - You can **save** the state of my application by: clicking File > Save on the menu bar (*The application does not automatically save changes.*)